jamessct/BlankTemplate_ASP.NET/README.md

 * Clone or download the repo to your machine.

 * Ensure you have the latest version of .NET Core SDK installed.
-If not, a downlad for the windows command line can be found here: https://www.microsoft.com/net/core#windowscmd
+If not, a download for the installer can be found here: https://www.microsoft.com/net/core#windowscmd

 * Run the following commands: